LUMII-AILab/Tezaurs/README.md

 ## Acknowledgements

 This work is partially supported by the Latvian State research programmes: Letonika (Project No. 3), NexIT (Project No. 1) and SOPHIS (Project No. 2).
-The latest development is supported by European Regional Development Fund under the grant agreement No. 1.1.1.1/16/A/219 ([Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian](https://github.com/LUMII-AILab/FullStack)).
+The latest development is supported by European Regional Development Fund under the grant agreement No. 1.1.1.1/16/A/219 ([Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian](https://github.com/LUMII-AILab/FullStack)) and by the Latvian State research programme Latvian Language (VPP-IZM-2018/2-0002).

 ## Licence